Keeps Gettin' Better: Live performances

 At a press conference in Paramount Studios in Los Angeles, Aguilera confirmed that she would be performing at the 2008 MTV Video Music Awards on September 7, 2008.
 She discussed about allowing her newly born son, Max, to watch the performance, saying: "This will be his first time watching me perform on television, but only for a little while because he's not really allowed to watch television yet.
 I'll make an exception for the VMAs."
 Aguilera discussed the concept of the performance beforehand saying: "You're going to get a first look and a first listen at my new image and my new sound.
 The last album, the style and sound was about vintage glam — this one is all about the future".
 The performance began with Aguilera standing in a tower of neon-lit boxes, singing "Genie 2.0" while wearing second-skin leather catsuit accessorized with silver armbands, a black-leather cat mask, black cape and platinum-blond hair.
 Then, she began performing "Keeps Gettin' Better".
 Nick Levine from Digital Spy called the performance "sassy, slickly-choreographed".

 Aguilera made an appearance at the Thisday Africa Rising at the London's Royal Albert Hall, where she performed several old hits and "Keeps Gettin' Better".
-She also performed the song as part of the tour in Kiev, Ukraine, on October 20 and 21.
+She also performed the song as part of the tour in Kyiv, Ukraine, on October 20 and 21.
 The last date was held on October 24 in Abu Dhabi, at the Emirates Palace Hotel.
 On November 23, Aguilera promoted her greatest hits album by performing at the 36th Annual American Music Awards.
 She opened the show with a seven-minute medley including six of her greatest hits.
 The Los Angeles Times' Todd Martens commented about the performance: "Things get started in familiar territory, with an Aguilera medley, the first of what is sure to be many whiplash-inducing musical performances this evening.
 But unlike her MTV VMA run-down, Aguilera backs into "Genie in a Bottle" rather than opening with it. [...]
 Opening with the ballad allowed Aguilera to flex her vocal muscles, but the zipping between songs never allowed her - or her background dancers - to catch a groove".